yumeng111/myCCMAnalysis/README.md

 To compile:
-create a build directory where the source code resides go into build and run
+create a build directory where the source code resides go into build and create an include directory and then while inside the build directory run

 `cmake ../`